vonqo/vonqo.github.io/pages/projects.md

 A small audio-reactive visualizer desktop software.
 Developed specifically for B.L.M.D and Even Tide band visuals.
 And I'm continously implementing band's ideas into it.

-B.L.M.D is an experimental musical collective from Mongolia that mixes different genres in their production (trip hop, rap, experimental rock, electronic), emphesizing the "dopeness" of the sound rather than a specific style.
+B.L.M.D is an experimental musical collective from Mongolia that mixes different genres in their production, emphesizing the "dopeness" of the sound rather than a specific style.

 Even Tide is almost a sister band to B.L.M.D and shares most of its members.
 The difference is that it has a female lead singer and a deeper, melancholic theme.